Dual Shock Wave: 2020

 The 2020 edition of the tournament took place between November 1 and November 21, 2020.
 The signature match gimmick of the tournament were the three-way tag team matches instead of the classic two-on-two tag team matches.

 Matches

+2023

+The 2023 edition of the tournament took place between November 1 and December 1.
+The final match was also disputed for the Wave Tag Team Championship.

+2024

+The 2024 edition of the tournament took place between September 1 and October 1.